Rocket Queen: Structure

-The song contains two separate, distinct phases joined together by a bridge.
+The song contains two separate, distinct phases joined by a bridge.
 The first of these is in a format of verse, chorus, verse, chorus and is accompanied by lyrical bravado.
 There is also an instrumental section in the latter part of the first phase during which the sexual recording is also played.

 The second phase of the song has no chorus and contains lyrics of affection and love in contrast to the bravado of the lyrics in the first phase of the song.
 The lyrics continue into the coda before the climax of the song (the conclusion of the song is not a fade out).

 Reception

-"Rocket Queen" is widely regarded as one of the band's best songs.
 In 2017, Paste ranked the song number four on their list of the 15 greatest Guns N' Roses songs, and in 2020, Kerrang ranked the song number three on their list of the 20 greatest Guns N' Roses songs.